Applications from Jan 16 to Oct 31 for 2nd stage of public transport vouchers worth $30

 SINGAPORE – Applications for the second stage of the voucher disbursement exercise to help lower- to lower-middle income households cope with the public transport fare increase will be from Jan 16 to Oct 31.

-The Transport Ministry and the People’s Association said in a joint press statement on Thursday that households who meet the eligibility criteria but did not receive a voucher in the first stage can apply online or in person at their local community centres.
+The Transport Ministry and the People’s Association said in a joint press statement on Thursday that households who meet the eligibility criteria but were not among those who received a voucher in the first stage can apply online at https://www.go.gov.sg/ptv from Jan 16, or in person at their local community centres.

 Successful applicants will be notified via post.